Multi-table relationships

 With all required foreign keys set, the Data configuration page provides a hierarchical overview of the table relationships and lists all primary keys and foreign keys

-You can now take a look at the relationship diagram.
+You can also review the relationship diagram.

 Exception: Child to grandparent relationship